-USC College Prep, Orange Campus will use a standard grading scale for all students.
+USC Hybrid High School will use a standard grading scale for all students.
+Students must earn a grade of C- or higher to pass a class.
 See Table 10 below for the full scale.
 Honors classes are awarded a 1⁄2 point bonus and Advanced Placement classes are awarded a 1-point bonus when calculating weighted grade point averages.
 Pass / Fail classes are issued "P" or "F" and earn credit; however, they do not factor into grade point averages.
 Students must have an 80% to earn credit and pass a pass/fail class.